taolinge/streamlit/README.md

 DB_PASSWORD = password
 ```

-## Workflows
-This repository currently two primary workflows:

-1. Viewing and examining the data in the database and downloading raw data for your own analysis
-2. Gathering data for counties in the US and comparing their Relative Risk of eviction

-Currently we support census tract level data for the Data Exploration workflow

-These workflows support a number of use cases, including:
-- Providing direct assistance to families in one or more counties
-- Driving decisions around future affordable housing projects
-- Directing policy response on the city or county level

-There are three ways to interact with this data.
-- Web interface - You can use the interactive UI either on the web or run locally
-- Python scripts - Include functions to gather, clean, and analyze data to output a relative risk ranking for multiple counties.
-Can be extended with your own scripts.
-- Custom SQL Queries - SQL that you write to get the most recent data from our database and use however you want.

 ## About the data
-We currently have almost 40 tables in the database, representing over 2 million rows of data.
+We currently have 56 tables in the database, representing over 2 million rows of data.

 This data is the most recent data we could get, but some datasets are updated more frequently than others.
-You can see the date that the data was updated in `all_tables.xlsx`.
-We refresh the data monthly on the first of the month.
 Some datasets are at the county level and some are at the census tract level.
 The following datasets are currently in the database:

 | Feature Name | Resolution | Source | Updated | Notes |
 | ------------ | ---------- | ------ | ------- | ----- |